arazmoazzemi/Cloud-Docs/Opennebula/frontend-installation.md

 Make sure that authenticated keys created by **oneadmin** user and exists on **/var/lib/one/.ssh** folder on compute host (kvm01)

-01 - Goto kvm01 host and run:
+- 01 - Goto kvm01 host and run:

+copy generated output to auhorized_keys file on {kvm01/var/lib/one/.ssh} to {frontend/var/lib/one/.ssh} with oneadmin permission

 ```
 sudo su -